rongrimes/ssd1306/README.md

 ***

 #### The font module
 This was interesting.
-I don't know of any font to pixel translation or such and experimented with different ways.
+I don't know of any font to pixel translation or such and experimented with different ways to build character maps.
 Eventually I found an old program: `printerbanner` on... well this is embarassing really.
 It was on the Windows Ubuntu platform.
 Now, I'm not running Ubuntu anywhere (besides the Windows WSL platform) and in particular it's not available on Raspberry PiOS.

 `printerbanner` has the feature where you can specify the font size - in my case I wanted a font size of 28 pixels.
 (See **Design Limitation**: I will need to regenerate the font if I get a 64 line SSD1306 OLED Display).